5 Ways to Lower Worker Misclassification Audit Risk

 3. Review Worker Classification Regulations

-The federal government, state government, and government agencies all apply different laws and tests to determine worker classification.
-These tests lack uniformity, so just because a worker complies with one test, doesn’t mean they’ll comply with another.
-While this complicates the vetting process, it is still important to be aware of these laws when assessing the classification status of workers.
+Federal and state government agencies apply different laws and tests to determine worker classification.
+These tests lack uniformity, so just because a worker complies with one test doesn’t mean they’ll comply with another.
+While this complicates the vetting process, it is still important to be aware of these laws when assessing workers’ classification status.

 In general, it is good practice to keep records of documents that support a classification decision such as a business or professional license, business cards, or insurance certificates that can be used as proof of self-employment.